Love Is a Many Splendored Thing (TV series): Broadcast history

 Love Is a Many Splendored Thing owed its existence to CBS daytime head Fred Silverman, who openly favored serials over game shows.
 Its predecessor at 2:00 p.m.
 Eastern time was the original run of Password, which had run aground against NBC's serial Days of Our Lives and ABC's The Newlywed Game.
 However, Love Is a Many Splendored Thing struggled against its competition and could not maintain the viewers from its lead-in, the top-rated serial As the World Turns.

 On September 11, 1972, CBS moved Love Is a Many Splendored Thing to 3:00 p.m.
 ET.
 Procter & Gamble, which produced four of the network's serials, wanted its shows aired consecutively.
 CBS moved Guiding Light, which had been airing at 2:30 p.m.
 ET since its expansion to 30 minutes in 1968, into Love Is a Many Splendored Thing's former 2:00pm timeslot and moved The Edge of Night from its longtime 3:30 p.m.
 ET slot to 2:30 p.m. to complete the request; the schedules of As the World Turns, which aired at 1:30 p.m., and Search for Tomorrow, which aired at 12:30 p.m., were unaffected and the network did not program the 30 minutes between those shows.
 Shortly before the time change, the show's subject matter was changed from a love story to political intrigue and blackmail.
 Despite having maintained fairly strong ratings throughout its run, averaging an 8.5 rating and 29% share, Love Is a Many Splendored Thing still struggled in its new timeslot of 3:00 p.m. against two new competitors: ABC's General Hospital and NBC's Another World, which consistently won the timeslot.
 These same two soaps also competed against sister CBS soap The Secret Storm in this timeslot six years earlier.
 On February 12, 1973, CBS announced that Love Is a Many Splendored Thing would end its run on March 23.
+The Young and the Restless debuted the following Monday.

 The lead characters on Love Is a Many Splendored Thing were recast multiple times.
 The departure of stars Charleson, Birney and Mills led to a revolving door of cast replacements, such as Bibi Besch.
 The show focused upon other characters, such as the strong-willed Betsy Chernak Taylor (Andrea Marcovicci), and complex storylines involving politics and blackmail, but its ratings failed to recover quickly enough to avoid cancellation.